DappCoderr/Cadence-Fun/doc/docs/Module 5/Lesson 2.md

 sidebar_position: 2
 ---

-In this lesson we will refactor our NFT, we will define Unique Identifiers, add more variables.
-Previously our NFT has static data, now we will make it dynamic.
+In this lesson, we'll refactor our NFT.
+We'll define unique identifiers and add more variables.
+Previously, our NFT had static data; now, we'll make it dynamic.

-Every resource in Cadence also has a built-in unique identifier that is unique to that resource only, and **will never be repeated again.** Even if the resource is destroyed.
-This makes for a perfect `id` system.
-Let’s give our `Knight` an `id` using the built in unique identifiers.
+Every resource in Cadence has a built-in unique identifier that is unique to that resource and will never be repeated, even if the resource is destroyed.
+This makes for a perfect ID system.
+Let’s give our Knight an ID using the built-in unique identifiers.

 ```jsx
 access(all) contract HellWorld {